nandiniuttreja/Nritya-Arena/README.md

 ### Nritya-Arena

-- A Static Website For A Dance Studio using HTML, CSS and Bootstrap.
+- A Static Website For A Dance Studio Using HTML, CSS and Bootstrap.